Drew-Chase/cclip/README.md

 # cclip - C/C++ Command Line Interface Parser

-`cclip` is a simple C/C++ library for parsing command line arguments.
-It allows you to define and parse command-line options and arguments easily in your C or C++ applications.
+`cclip` is a simple C++ library for parsing command line arguments.
+It allows you to define and parse command-line options and arguments easily in your C++ applications.

 ## Installation